I help participants understand the managerial relevance of finance and how to solve complicated financial business cases.

 Prof. dr. Dennis Vink is Professor of Finance and Investment at Nyenrode Business Universiteit.
 He teaches corporate finance and strategic financial management.
 Furthermore, Dennis is the author of various academic papers that focus on empirical research in financial markets.

 Several papers he worked on are co-authored by Frank Fabozzi on topics related to structured finance to advance the knowledge in the area of credit ratings and the use of asset-backed securities in (European) financial markets.
-His work is published in high quality international academic journals, such as: the European Journal of Finance, The Journal of Structured Finance, Financial Analysts Journal, The Journal of Fixed Income, Finance Research Letters, and the European Financial Management Journal.
-He has worked with faculty on papers for the International Center for Finance at Yale School of Management, EDHEC-Risk Institute and Princeton Department of Economics.
-He has written opinion pieces specifically on the use of financial instruments in the Dutch market for Het Financieele Dagblad, NRC Handelsblad, de Accountant, and MeJudice.
+His work is published in high quality international academic journals, such as: the European Journal of Finance, The Journal of Structured Finance, Finance Research Letters, The Journal of Fixed Income, and the European Financial Management Journal.
+Dennis acts as a referee for several top-10 finance journals and the European Central Bank.

+Dennis finished the General Management Program (GMP) at Harvard Business School in 2019.
 He received a Master of Science degree in Financial Management from Nyenrode Business Universiteit (1999) where he also obtained his PhD degree (2007).
 Additional training was followed through the Tilburg PhD Program in Finance (2003-2005), and Cambridge Judge Business School (2013).
 He is a member of the American Finance Association, European Finance Association, European Financial Management Association, and Midwest Finance Association.

 Dennis worked with faculty on papers for International Center for Finance at Yale School of Management, EDHEC-Risk Institute and Princeton Department of Economics.
 Furthermore, he regularly gives guest lecturers corporate finance at institutions in different parts of the world.